aristocratos/bpytop/CONTRIBUTING.md

 * Split up multiple unrelated changes in multiple pull requests.

+* If it's a fix for a unreported bug, make a bug report and link the pull request.

 * Purely cosmetic changes won't be accepted without a very good explanation of its value.
   * (Some design choices are for better configurability of syntax highlighting.)